Who Was Leonardo da Vinci?

 To more accurately depict those gestures and movements, da Vinci began to study anatomy seriously and dissect human and animal bodies during the 1480s.
 His drawings of a fetus in utero, the heart and vascular system, sex organs and other bone and muscular structures are some of the first on human record.

 In addition to his anatomical investigations, da Vinci studied botany, geology, zoology, hydraulics, aeronautics and physics.
 He sketched his observations on loose sheets of papers and pads that he tucked inside his belt.

 Da Vinci placed the papers in notebooks and arranged them around four broad themes—painting, architecture, mechanics and human anatomy.
 He filled dozens of notebooks with finely drawn illustrations and scientific observations.
-His ideas were mainly theoretical explanations, laid out in exacting detail, but they were rarely experimental.

 Leonardo returned to Milan in 1506 to work for the very French rulers who had overtaken the city seven years earlier and forced him to flee.